Sceaux, Hauts-de-Seine: Cultural life

 Sceaux is home to one highly active national theatre, the Théâtre des Gémeaux, located in the Blagis quarter, which is part of the "Scène Nationale" network of the major theatres in France.
 The Théâtre des Gémeaux attracts audiences from all over Île-de-France and Paris.
 Its main event is the Spring dance festival with an international program of the highest quality.

 The commune also has a small movie theatre, the Trianon, where international movies are released in their respective language and subtitled in French.
 The theater is also known for showing independent films and hosting special events.

 Various music events take place at Sceaux.
 The classical music festival established by Alfred Loewenguth in 1969, the Festival de l'Orangerie, takes place in the Orangery built by Jules Hardouin-Mansart for the Marquis de Seignelay in 1686, in the Park at Sceaux.
 The Park also houses an open air opera every summer at the end of June.

 The Parc de Sceaux was the location of Madonna's Parisian first visit with her Who's That Girl World Tour 29 August 1987, front 131,000 people, the largest crowd of any concert in French history.

 In the classic French O-Level textbook series for English-speaking pupils, Le Francais d'Aujourd-hui, the Bertillon family move out to Sceaux from inner-city Paris during the course of the book's main narrative.

-Notable person
+Notable persons

 The mathematician Augustin-Louis Cauchy died in Sceaux in 1857.

 Alain Delon (actor, singer, filmmaker, and businessman) was born in Sceaux in 1935.

 Marie Curie and Pierre Curie were married in, and lived in Sceaux.